 Photo Credit: Gage Skidmore

-Joining the WTO in 2001, China pledged to gradually adjust its exchange rate regime which pegged the RMB to the USD.
+After joining the WTO in 2001, China pledged to gradually adjust its exchange rate regime which pegged the RMB to the USD.
 As China’s current account surplus soared in the following years, China initially resisted international calls to revalue its currency, and pointed to how a revaluation of the Japanese Yen by more than 50% from 1985 to 1987 irreversibly changed the upward trajectory of the Japanese economy.

 Lawrence Kudlow, President Trump’s National Economic Council Director, has been eager to remind people how China has not been playing by the WTO’s rules, how it has forced the transfer of U.S. technology, and how China is no longer a “third world” country.

 However, U.S. officials are not satisfied by the gradualist approach China has taken in liberalizing its economy, claiming it’s always been “too little, too late”.
-China is likely to make concessions and speed up its reforms but is expected to resist the U.S. pressure for radical change, adhering to its gradualist approach of “crossing the river by feeling the stones.”
+China is likely to make concessions and speed up its reforms but is expected to resist U.S. pressure for radical change, adhering to its gradualist approach of “crossing the river by feeling the stones.”

 By turning inward and prioritizing a few domestic factories over the larger dynamics at play between the U.S. and China, President Trump seems to be fighting the small battles and conceding the bigger ones.
-In time, trade frictions with China may subside, not because of his successful tactics, but because trade will have gone elsewhere.
+In time, trade friction with China may subside, not because of his successful tactics, but because trade will have gone elsewhere.